11 Competitor KPIs Every Brand Should Track – Part 1

 These same factors that you use to track a goal (the goal being increased ROI) become your KPIs.
 Hence, for different plans, you will choose varying KPIs.

 You can use one or more KPIs to study the progress of a particular project, department, or individual.

 Tracking Competitor KPIs for the success of your business

-The insights you get through tracking competitor KPIs are crucial to a brand’s decision-making process.
+The insights you get through tracking competitor KPIs are crucial to a brand’s retail marketing and decision-making process.
 That is why it is essential to be specific while selecting them.
 Let us look at a few of the most critical competitor KPIs.

 KPI #1: Price tracking